 Alright, alright, fine.
 My regular readers know me all too well — I don’t just post a bunch of unrelated shit about tornadoes and control over time and art needing to be human if I don’t have a point, right?

 Besides, why do people like this game so dang much if it’s bad?
 What lets them look past the piss-poor mechanics — or, heck, what obfuscates how piss-poor they are — and call it a work of genius?

 The Last Of Us Has The Opposite of Artistic Value

 Here’s Neil Druckmann, the director of The Last of Us, talking about the game being adapted by the writer of Scary Movie 3 to television: “…with TV you have to figure out how it communicates ideas or tells stories.
 In removing the interactivity of the story, how do you make it unique for this other medium?”

 The Last of Us is not unique.

-I am not talking about how Druckmann wanted to gender swap Y: The Last Man, nor am I talking about how the studio ripped off Ellen Page’s likeness and had to change it not to be copyright infringing.
+I am not talking about how Druckmann wanted to gender swap Y: The Last Man, nor am I talking about how the studio ripped off Elliot Page’s likeness and had to change it not to be copyright infringing.
 I am not talking about how the story uses the tired old inspired-by-Cracked-dot-com post about the cordyceps fungus somehow being a ‘realistic’ way zombification could actually happen.